aaavramenk0/CSE-341-project2/README.md

 - RESTful API endpoints for CRUD operations.
 - JSON Web Token (JWT) authentication.
 - Error handling and validation.
-- MongoDB as the database for storing data.
+- MongoDB as the database for storing data

 ## Prerequisites